MonliH/quick-lambda/README.md

 As seen above, the interpreter is lazy (using call-by-need)!

-If you try the same in Javascript, it'll just stack overflow:
+If you try the same in Javascript (which uses eager evalulation), it'll just stack overflow:

 ```js
 const Y = (g) => ((x) => g(x(x)))((x) => g(x(x)));